jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

         diagnosed before 15 years old, although to do it, is under forms very severe and aggressive that seriously threaten teething, and even; the general health of the child.
-They usually appear in adults, starting their first manifestations at an early age, around 25 years old.
+They usually appear in adults, starting their first manifestations at an early age; around 25 years old.
 The younger the individual is at the time of appearing, the more severe their evolution will probably be and complex their treatment.
 There is no doubt that the incidence of periodontopathies is directly proportional to the age of people.</p>\n"